 - a working title which articulates the research focus; - project parameters and objectives; - theoretical/practical perspective and proposed methodology; - key research questions and/or issues; - a critical review of the literature and other sources which will inform the research; - a proposed timetable for the execution of the project; - a budget

 699 - Thesis 3: Project

-The Thesis Project comprises three components.
-For MFA students, the Project must include a performative element (2 credits), production work (2 credits), and final written Documentation (2 credits).
+The thesis project comprises three components.
+The project must include a performative element (2 credits), production work (2 credits), and final written Documentation (2 credits).

 MFA Thesis Process & Guidelines

 Thesis Protocols & Timelines